23dal3/HK-Networks/README.md

 # HK-Networks

-A quick little project looking at how the Holme-Kim model in *Networkx* compares to the configuration model.
-The project was good *Matplotlib* practice.
+Code for looking at how the Holme-Kim model in *Networkx* compares to the configuration model.